Cookbook Collecting and Reviews

 - Cover top layer of cookie crumbs with almonds

-- Sprinkle Brown Sugar over top layer until covered lightly
+- Sprinkle a sparse layer of brown sugar over top layer until covered lightly

 - Finish baking another 15 minutes